mgorny/google-authenticator-libpam-hardened/man/google-authenticator.1.md

     to scan.
 Unfortunately, many terminal emulators do not display these Unicode characters properly.

+-g, --digits=*6|7|8*
+:   Set number of digits to use for authentication codes.

+    Supported values are 6, 7 and 8.
+The default is 6.
+Not all clients support different digit numbers.

 -r, --rate-limit=*N*, -R, --rate-time=*M*, -u, --no-rate-limit
 :   Disable rate-limiting, or limit logins to N per every M seconds.